 - If the training request is approved, it sends an approval request to the Human Resources Director for final confirmation.

-- If the training request is declined by the manager, an update request goes to the employee so they can modify or add additional information to the request.
+- If the training request is declined, an update request goes to the employee so they can edit the request.

 What you can do and where you can apply workflows depends on your permission level.
 Learn about workflow permissions.